-Acetal, which is a fancy name for a highly durable plastic is stiffer than nylon but not as stiff as other options.
+First let’s discuss Acetal, which is a fancy name for a highly durable plastic that is stiffer than nylon but not as stiff as other options.
 Acetal can stand up to aggressive players because of its durable nature and is great for players that like strong attacks.

 Ultem Guitar Picks

 Ultem is a super stiff material, regardless, which is often referred to as a high-performance material.
 It is prized for its bright tone and stiffness regardless of its thickness of the pick.

 Acrylic Guitar Picks

 Acrylic most of us are familiar with since it’s been around for many years.
 It’s moldable, often clear, tough, and light plus it looks cool.
 It’s no wonder it has been used as guitar pick material for so many years.

 Guitar Pick Thickness

 Yes, not only do guitar picks come in a wide array of materials with all sorts of colors, textures, and other characteristics that can affect your playing.
 They also come in varying thicknesses.
 Ranging from thin, medium, heavy, to extra heavy which also has some pros and cons more about that in future posts.

 Guitar Pick Shapes “The Standard” guitar pick

 No crazy yet at the mind-blowing number of things that can change your tone when playing guitar.
 Well then lets briefly discuss some shapes that you can get a guitar picks in like a Standard Pick or often referred to a “standard” guitar pick.

 Tri-tip Guitar Pick

 This is a shape that is easy to grip and allows users to play on all three sides so as it wears down, they can be rotated to a new point.
 It is often said that these picks are warmer sounding.
 If you haven’t tried them, get a few and just give them a spin as they start to wear down and you have a new pick without stopping.

 Jazz Guitar Picks

-As the name implies the Jazz pick has been popularized by jazz player and is a bit larger and can be textured to keep it from slipping opt flying out of your hand when playing.
+Jazz picks have been popularized by jazz player and is a bit larger and can be textured to keep it from slipping opt flying out of your hand when playing.